vtphan/Code4Brownies/INSTALL/README.md

 # Install instructor's plug-in

+To use Code4Brownies as an instructor, you will need to install Sublime Text (ST3), a plug in to ST3, and the server to run on your laptop.
+Instructor and students communicate via the server.

 First, install [Sublime Text 3](https://www.sublimetext.com/3).

 Open Sublime Text, go to View, click Show Console, copy this code, paste to console and hit enter: